 FIWE stands for Financial Independence Week Europe.
 It’s a meeting of like-minded people who are interested in financial independence, lifestyle design, minimalism and mindfulness.
 It’s a way to bring people together to exchange ideas and experiences in a relaxed, easygoing setting.
 Often people whose interests lie in these areas have trouble finding like-minded people to talk to in their immediate environment.
 The idea of FIWE is to build connections between people who think differently to the mainstream and to build up a pan-European community.

 The first event took place in Budapest in 2016 and was open to bloggers only.
-It was intended as a “practice” conference to brainstorm ideas on what a bigger conference could look like in the years to come.
+We intended it as a “practice” conference to brainstorm ideas on what a bigger conference could look like in the years to come.
 The first “proper” event was held in Timişoara, Romania in 2017 and was open to everyone.
+Following the success of FIWE 2017, we decided to keep the event in Timișoara in 2018.

 What Happens at FIWE?